pedroseabra1091/ES-TP1/README.md

 12. As  owner, I can associate and dissociate any car I own to another dealership, even if I don’t	own the dealership.

 #### Clients

+13. As a client I want to delete my account (thus erasing all traces of my existence from the	system).
+14. As a client, I want	to search for all the cars.
+15. As a client, I want	to search for all the cars in my district.
+16. As a client, I want	to search for all the cars of a	given brand.
+17. As a client, I want	to search for all the cars of a	given brand and	model.
+18. As a client, I want	to search for all the cars within a price range.
+19. As a client, I want	to search for all the cars within a given kilometer range.
+20. As a client, I want	to search for all the cars of a	given fuel type.
+21. As a client, I want	to combine all the previous queries.